-Melisron and its subsidiaries (the “Company”) is the owner and manager of high-standard income-producing properties in the centers of Israel’s largest cities.
+Melisron and its subsidiaries (the “Company”) owns and manages high-quality income-producing properties situated in the centers of Israel’s big cities.

-The property portfolio focuses on retail properties in prime locations in the centers of the largest cities and in office complexes which are mainly marketed to international and local high-tech corporations.
+The Company focuses on retail properties in central locations at the heart of big cities and on office complexes that are mainly marketed to international and Israeli high-tech companies.

-As of March 31, 2020, the Company owns and manages 24 income-producing properties, with an area of approx. 833 thousand sqm of leasable areas which have a high occupancy rate of approx. 96%, as well as 26 thousand parking spaces.
+As of June 30, 2021, the Company owns and manages 27 income-producing properties spanning approx. 871 thousand sqm of leasable space with high occupancy rates of approx. 98%, and 26 thousand parking spaces in addition thereto.

-The Company operates and manages its business to create long-term value by generating a stable cash flow and perpetually increasing value of its properties.
+The Company operates and manages its business for the betterment of its properties, for maximum income generation from such properties and in order to bring about the development and growth of the Company’s business.
 In order to reach these objectives, the Company operates in the following manner:

-- Making frequent investments in the upgrading and appearance of the properties, improvement of the existing properties and utilization of the existing rights therein
+- Making frequent investments in the upgrading and appearance of the properties, diversification and adjustment of the mix, improvement of the existing properties and exhaustion of the existing rights therein.

-- Maintaining the financial robustness and direct access to the capital market.
+- Maintaining the financial robustness while extending the average duration of the debt, reducing financing costs and maintaining direct access to the capital market.

 From the CEO